san650/ember-cli-page-object/DOCUMENTATION.md

 ### `multiple`

-This option can be used to avoid errors been thrown when `visible`, `hidden`, `text` and `value` attributes are used and match more than one element in the page.
+This option can be used to avoid errors being thrown when `visible`, `hidden`, `text` and `value` attributes are used and match more than one element in the page.